-Mainstream fashion is still dictating a fairly sleek (60’s) silhouette, however in Europe the fuller cut trousers and wider lapels are becoming quite popular.
-One button single breasted with peak lapels are showing up, as are double-breasted suits.
+Mainstream fashion is still dictating a fairly sleek (60’s) silhouette, however in Europe fuller cut trousers and wider lapels are becoming quite popular.
+One button single-breasted with peak lapels are showing up, as are double-breasted suits.
 Chalk stripes and bold checks are the latest in patterns and earth tones are back in a big way.
 Buyer beware, poo brown suits are not for everyone.

 At Wil Valor we are not going to throw you in the frying pan, so consider the following when purchasing your next suit for warm weather climes.

-Fit- I see a lot of guys wearing sprayed on ‘super tight’ fitting suits, guess what?
+I see a lot of guys wearing sprayed-on ‘super tight’ fitting suits, guess what?
 They trap the heat and make for a less comfortable feel in hot weather!
 Ask for a little more room at the top of your thighs and under your arms for a cooler, freer airflow.

-Style- Double-breasted suits are in fashion in a big way, however you must have them buttoned up (unless seated) and this means you will trap your body heat.
+Double-breasted suits are in fashion in a big way, however, you must have them buttoned up (unless seated) and this means you will trap your body heat.
 If this is your thing right now, perhaps opt for a seersucker fabric, which is both light and cool.
 If all else fails you really can’t go wrong with a single-breasted suit.
 Try pushing your lapels out past the standard 3 1/2 inch width to 4 plus which is more of a contemporary look.
-Add a 2-inch cuff to a slightly fuller cut trouser for a cooler look and feel.
+Add a 2-inch cuff to a slightly fuller-cut trouser for a cooler look and feel.

 Stay classy gents,

-Lack has 25 years industry experience and has run his styling consultancy for almost 10 years.
+Lack has 25 years of industry experience and has run his styling consultancy for almost 10 years.

-Wil Valor and Jeff Lack partnered up in 2012 as preferred tailor for his menswear clientele.
+Wil Valor and Jeff Lack partnered up in 2012 as the preferred tailor for his menswear clientele.

-Follow on Instagram @jefflackstylist and blog.jefflack.com for the latest in masculine mens style.
+Follow on Instagram @jefflackstylist and https://jefflack.com/ for the latest in masculine mens style.